Introducing The Common Cabin

 It is totally deconstructable and if removed from use or site will leave no trace behind.
 Simplicity is the goal here, because creating shelter does not need to be complicated.
 The bulk of the cabin is made up of three repeated components which easily bolt together to form the shell structure of The Common Cabin.

-The design is available for open source use and can be accessed on our community app, The Commonage.
+The design is available for open source use and can be accessed through the link below.

 We built a model Common Cabin at The Common Knowledge Centre in 2023 as additional teaching space, incorporating natural insulations such as hemp flax fibre, sheeps wool insulation as well as wood fibre rigid board insulation.